This vegan peanut butter pie with coconut milk doesn’t use tofu or vegan cream cheese.

 This vegan chocolate peanut butter pie is even better with some healthy toppings.
 I recommend the vegan toppings below:

-- Melted chocolate – melt 1/4 cup chocolate chips with 1 teaspoon of coconut oil and drizzle all over the pie.
+- Melted chocolate – melt 1/4 cup of chocolate chips with 1 teaspoon of coconut oil and drizzle all over the pie.

-- Peanut butter – melt 1/4 cup peanut butter with 1/2 teaspoon peanut butter and drizzle on top.
+- Peanut butter – melt 1/4 cup peanut butter with 1/2 teaspoon coconut oil and drizzle on top.

 - Peanuts – sprinkle roasted peanuts on top of the mousse.

 - Dark chocolate – finely chop the dark chocolate and sprinkle it on top to add some crunch.

 - Coconut whipped cream – whip some canned coconut cream and add a dollop on top of each slice before serving.